-OCULUS can be accessed at http://depedms.dep.state.fl.us/Oculus/servlet/login?.
-Once logged into OCULUS, documents relating to program administration can be found by navigating to "State Revolving Fund" under catalog and "SRF File Cabinet" under Profile.
+OCULUS, documents relating to program administration can be found by navigating to "State Revolving Fund" under catalog and "SRF File Cabinet" under Profile.
 Searches for specific documents can be further refined using the Drawer dropdown box.
 For documents such as IUPs, Operating Agreements and Capitalization Grants, choose "EPA Related" and the folder dropdown will allow the user to choose these and several other administrative documents.